AKPrajapati9211/chess-cheat-detector/README.md

 ### Contributing
 Contributions are welcome!
 Please follow these steps:

--Fork the project
+- Fork the project

--Create your feature branch (git checkout -b feature/AmazingFeature)
+- Create your feature branch (git checkout -b feature/AmazingFeature)

--Commit your changes (git commit -m 'Add some AmazingFeature')
+- Commit your changes (git commit -m 'Add some AmazingFeature')

--Push to the branch (git push origin feature/AmazingFeature)
+- Push to the branch (git push origin feature/AmazingFeature)

--Open a Pull Request
+- Open a Pull Request